A critique of “The Genesis Flood”

 - Tertiary onwards = Post-Flood5

-According to Kurt Wise, the horizontal sequence of Precambrian fossils in California east towards Grand Canyon reflects a spectrum of marine ecosystems along the pre-Flood continental shelf, from a stromatolitic reef environment on the edge of the shelf to an environment with organisms characteristic of the Palaeozoic nearshore.6 As the Flood waters increased, they swept inland and produced the 1,500-metre-high sequence of strata we see in Grand Canyon today.
-In other parts of North America, for example where there are coals, the order of both first appearance and maximum abundance of plants and animals can be explained by the concept of the ‘pre-Flood floating forest’ – an ecological zone visualised as located between the ocean and the continental margin.7
+The horizontal sequence of Precambrian fossils in California east towards Grand Canyon reflects a spectrum of marine ecosystems along the pre-Flood continental shelf.6 As the Flood waters increased, they swept inland and produced the 1500-metre-high sequence of strata we see in Grand Canyon today.
+In other parts of North America, where there are coals, the appearance of plants and land animals is explained by the concept of the “pre-Flood floating forest”, an ecological zone visualised as located between the ocean and the continental margin.7

 - Today’s continents are roughly where the pre-Flood continents were located.